MonicBuilder/Monic/README.md

     // The path to the generated source map (optional, by default ${file}.map)
     sourceMap: '',

-    // The root for all relative URLs in the source map (optional)
+    // The root for all URLs in the generated source map (optional)
     sourceRoot: 'myDir/'
   },